 - Insurance coverage including flood if applicable

-A pre-approval states that you are qualified for the loan subject to verification of certain items.
+A pre-qualification states that you are qualified for the loan subject to verification of certain items.
 Thus, it is important to note that the only item that has been verified is your credit history via the credit report.

-Before issuing a commitment, the bank gathers supporting documents for the information you provided in the pre-approval process, sends out standard mortgage disclosures and issues a good faith estimate about all the costs involved in obtaining a mortgage.
+Before issuing a commitment, the bank gathers supporting documents for the information you provided in the pre-qualification process, sends out standard mortgage disclosures and issues a good faith estimate about all the costs involved in obtaining a mortgage.

 The next step is the verification process.
 Information on the application is verified (i.e. income, employment, assets, etc.), and the property and title search are ordered.
 Once these are completed, the lender can then issue you a loan commitment.

 “At this point, we basically know that you’re qualified and you can proceed to your co-op board interview,” Gendels says.

 Even so, there may be some items outstanding even after the commitment letter is issued that could affect whether the loan ultimately goes through.

 For instance, Gendels says, besides getting the building itself approved, “you will need to have sufficient funds to close and we do a verification of employment,” Gendels says.